FilippoGuenzi/thinkingInJava/src/main/java/_10_Inner_Classes/_04_inner_classes_and_upcasting/_Summary.md

 - you can't if the reference variable is typed with its value type.
 - you can if the reference variable is typed with a public interface the class extends.

-So the access to the members of a class is restricted by the class access.
+So the access to the members of a class is restricted by the class access if this class is used as the type of the reference.

 **Indirect access**
 It's not because a class member has an access (private, package, protected) that stops us to use it directly in a scope that we can not use it in that scope.